ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ## Getting Started with Cloudant

-In this section, you will create a free IBM Cloudant account, with which to support FoodTracker.
-If you already have an account, then you can use it.
-Just skip down and [prepare the system for FoodTracker][prepare-service].
+In this section you will create a free IBM Cloudant account.
+This will be the cloud database with which the FoodTracker app will sync its data.
+If you already have a Cloudant account then you can use your existing account.
+If you plan on using your existing Cloudant account then skip to the "[Prepare Cloudant for the FoodTracker App](prepare-service)" section of this tutorial.

 ### Create a Free IBM Cloudant Account